-Dyslexia is a reading and language-based learning disability,.
-With this problem, a child may not understand letters, groups of letters, sentences or paragraphs.
-At the beginning of first grade, children may occasionally reverse and rotate the letters they read and write.
-This may be normal when he or she is first learning to read.
+Dyslexia is a reading and language-based learning disability.
+With this problem, a child may not understand letters, groups of letters, sentences, or paragraphs.
+For example, at the beginning of first grade, children may occasionally reverse and rotate the letters they read and write.
+This may be normal when they are first learning to read.
 By the middle of first grade (and with maturity) these problems should disappear.
 However, a young student with dyslexia may not overcome these problems.
 The difficulty can continue as the student grows.
-To him, a "b" may look like a "d."
-He may write on when he really means no. Your child may reverse a 6 to make 9.
-This is not a vision problem, rather it is a problem with how the brain interprets the information it "sees."
+To him, a b may look like a d.
+She may write on when she really means no. Your child may reverse a 6 to make 9.
+Additionally, a child with dyslexia can sometimes see sentences, words, or letters hovering, moving (sometimes called "dancing"), or disappearing off of the page.
+These are not vision problems, rather they are problems with how the brain interprets the information it "sees."

 Dysgraphia is a term for problems with writing.
-An older child may not form letters correctly, and there is difficulty writing within a certain space.
-Writing neatly takes time and effort; yet despite the extra effort, handwriting still may be hard to read.
+An older child may not form letters correctly and have difficulty writing within a certain space.
+Writing neatly takes time and effort; yet despite the extra effort, the handwriting still may be hard to read.
 A teacher may say that a learning-disabled student can't finish written tests and assignments on time, and supervisors may find that written tasks are always late or incomplete.

 Dyscalculia is a term for problems concerning math.
-A child may do well in history and language, but he may fail tests involving fractions and percentages.
-Math is difficult for many students, but with dyscalculia, a child may have much more difficulty than others his age.
-Dyscalculia may prevent your child from solving basic math problems that others his age complete with no difficulty.
+A child may do well in history and language, but fail tests involving fractions and percentages.
+Math is difficult for many students, but those with dyscalculia may have much more difficulty than others their age.
+Dyscalculia may prevent your child from solving basic math problems that others the same age complete with no difficulty.

-Information-processing disorders are learning disorders related to a person's ability to use the information that they take in through their senses - seeing, hearing, tasting, smelling, and touching.
+Information-processing disorders are learning disorders related to people's ability to use the information that they take in through their senses: seeing, hearing, tasting, smelling, and touching.
 These problems are not related to an inability to see or hear.
 Instead, the conditions affect the way the brain recognizes, responds to, retrieves, and stores sensory information.

 Language-related learning disabilities are problems that interfere with age-appropriate communication, including speaking, listening, reading, spelling, and writing.